Accessible Pedagogy Disability and Accessibility Logo

 The Immersive Reader is now in all canvas courses.
 This tool both enlarges texts in Pages and also reads them.
 Please let your students know about the availability of this tool.

 For further help on making your class materials or meeting materials accessible please contact the contact the FA DisCom or Accessibility Operations Team.
 You may also contact colleen.donnelly@ucdenver.edu, Chair of the Disability Committee, with suggestions, requests, and comments.
-For training and additional information on available technology, contact the OIT Service Desk: oit-servicedesk@ucdenver.edu or Academic Technology Support.
+For additional training and information on available technology, contact the OIT Service Desk: oit-servicedesk@ucdenver.edu or Academic Technology Support.

 CMS Login